-State kindergarten education (0-3 years) is free and accessible to all.
-An after-school hours’ service for children between 3 and 16 years is also offered.
+State kindergarten education (3-5 years) is free and accessible to all.
+An after-school hours’ service for children between 3 and 16 years of age is also offered in 30 state primary schools.
 This service bridges the gap between school hours and parents’ working hours while providing further opportunities for children to develop social, emotional and learning skills.
-Another scheme called Skola Sajf is run during the summer holidays.
-Take up of the scheme increased from 6.500 in 2013 to around 11.000 in 2014.
-A ‘One Tablet per Child’ pilot project has been launched, introducing Year 4 students to the use of tablets for educational purposes.
-The Government provides a grant to all Maltese Primary and Secondary Educational Institutions to fund projects related to Entrepreneurship Education.
+During the summer holidays another scheme ‘SkolaSajf’ is available.

 Following the conclusion of the ‘One Tablet per Child’ pilot project in June 2015, it is now envisaged that by October 2016 every student in Year 4 will be provided with a tablet.
 Tablets will be used to promote more frequent and better reading, writing, numeracy and digital literacy skills.
 The Government also provides a grant to fund projects related to Entrepreneurship Education, implemented by Maltese primary and secondary schools that participate in this annual initiative.

 In February 2015, the Ministry for Education and Employment published a policy document related to educational inclusion titled ‘Education for All: Special Needs and Inclusive Education in Malta.’
 This policy document assessed not only the issue of inclusion in Maltese schools but also the whole educational system.
 This study which was carried out by the European Agency for Special Needs and Inclusive Education, particularly highlights the necessity that learners with special needs are catered for by all stakeholders.

 The educational needs of children undergoing specialised long-term treatment in hospital are being met through enhanced collaboration with the Education Directorates.